8:05 am – 8:45 am : Energy Policy in Alberta

 Alberta Energy Regulator (AER)

-Mark graduated from the University of Saskatchewan in Mechanical Engineering and has worked in field and office roles for various companies throughout his career.
-Those companies include Amoco/BP, Alberta Energy Company (AEC)/Encana, Sinopec Daylight and Mosaic Energy.
-Over the past 20 years Mark has lead teams responsible for developing unconventional oil and gas assets in Western Canada.
-These assets include the Horseshoe Canyon CBM, Horn River shale, Montney gas and Cardium oil.
-Mark has served on the Board of Directors at CSUR (Canadian Society for Unconventional Resources), and as the chair of both the Stakeholder Engagement Committee and the Regulatory Committee.
-Mark has been engaged first hand with stakeholders in developing strategies that allow for the appropriate and continued development of Western Canada’s resource plays.
+Mr. Taylor graduated from the University of Saskatchewan in Mechanical Engineering and has worked in field and office roles for various companies throughout his career.
+Those companies include Aoco/BP, Alberta Energy Company (AEC), Encana, Sinopec Daylight, and Mosaic Energy.
+Over the past 20 years, Mr. Taylor has led teams responsible for developing unconventional oil and gas assets in western Canada.
+These assets inlcude the Horseshoe Canyon coalbed methane, Horn River shale, Montney gas, and Cardium oil.

 11:05 am – 11:45 am: Ridley Island Propane Terminal